Cold agglutinin disease

 On this page

-Cold agglutinin disease (CAD) is not an inherited condition and does not run in families.
-It is designated as either idiopathic or primary (not associated with an underlying condition), or secondary (associated with or caused by another condition).
-In some cases CAD may be multifactorial, which means that multiple environmental factors and multiple genes may interact to predispose a person to developing CAD.
+Cold agglutinin disease is not an inherited condition.
+It is designated as either primary (unknown cause) or secondary (associated with or caused by another condition).
+In some cases, cold agglutinin may be multifactorial which means that multiple environmental factors and genes likely interact to predispose a person to developing the condition.
 However, to our knowledge, no disease-causing genes have been identified and no familial cases have been reported.

 - Marc Michel.
 Cold agglutinin disease.
 Orphanet.
 August, 2010; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=56425.
 Accessed 5/15/2014.